TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 Sets how a single facet's options are sorted, by default they are sorted by number of results, highest on top.
 Facet options can also be sorted alphabetically by setting the option to alpha.

+Note: Since 8.0 sortBy for option facets can also be a function applied on the faceted documents (e.g. avg(price_floatS)).

 faceting.facets.[facetName].manualSortOrder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~